 Basilica di Sant’Ambrogio

-Palazzo Lombardia is a skyscraper in Milan’s Central Business District that is 161 meters (528 feet) tall.
-It is also a complex of buildings having both private and public offices.
-In 2012, Palazzo Lombardia won the International Architecture Award for the best new global design.
+Palazzo Lombardia, a skyscraper nestled in Milan’s Central Business District, stands tall at 161 meters (528 feet).
+This complex, composed of private and public offices, was recognized with the International Architecture Award for its outstanding global design.

 Galleria Vittorio Emanuele II

-Being one of the world’s fashion capital, Milan is a city that won’t disappoint your shopping expectations.
+Milan, one of the world’s fashion capitals, is a city that’s sure to meet your shopping desires.